'Our focus is on being there': The coffee shop helping locals process the Creeslough tragedy

 “It was a shop where, anytime you pass by the door, no one ever walks out without saying ‘hello’ or ‘how are you?’”

-While The Coffee Pod is somewhat at the centre of media attention this weekend, Siobhan Kerr worries about how staff will cope when the dust settles and the cameras leave Creeslough.
+While The Coffee Pod is somewhat at the centre of media attention this weekend, Siobhan Carr worries about how staff will cope when the dust settles and the cameras leave Creeslough.

 “We probably haven’t had the time to process this because we’ve been in the mode of trying to keep everyone going.